 Hazardous Waste Disposal

-San Juan County is conducting its annual Hazardous Waste Roundup that has been rescheduled this year from June to September on account of COVID-19.
+San Juan County is conducting its annual Hazardous Waste Roundup!

 Why?
 Proper disposal protects your health and the health of the workers that handle your waste.
 Proper disposal also keeps chemicals out of our drinking water and out of the environment.

 Where?
-At your island’s solid waste station (aka, “the dump”).
+At your island’s solid waste facility (aka, “the dump”).

 When?
 The schedule:

 What can I bring?
-Pesticides, fungicides and other poisons, gasoline and other fuels, contaminated motor oil, wood preservatives, oil-based paints and stains, solvents and thinners, pool and photo chemicals, resins, corrosives, degreasers, cleaning products, mercury, rechargeable batteries, propane cylinders (camping size, not tanks), and aerosols.
+Pesticides, fungicides and other poisons, gasoline and other used fuels, wood preservatives, solvents and thinners, pool and photo chemicals, resins, corrosives, degreasers, cleaning products, mercury, rechargeable batteries, propane cylinders (small, camping style), and aerosols.

 What not to bring?
 The following are not accepted at the roundup:

 How much will it cost?
-There is NO CHARGE at this year's roundup for HOUSEHOLDS disposing of 35 gallons or less of hazardous waste (please bring materials in containers that are no larger than 5 gallons).
+There is NO CHARGE at this year's roundup for HOUSEHOLDS disposing of 25 gallons or less of hazardous waste (please bring materials in containers that are no larger than 5 gallons).
 Your disposal costs are being paid by the San Juan County Solid Waste Program and Washington Department of Ecology.
 BUSINESSES will be charged for their disposal costs and must pre-register 10 days before the event (call or email Katie at 360-762-5821 or firstname.lastname@example.org to register).

 Hazardous waste collection in the Islands are special events that target proper disposal of items deemed too hazardous, and unable to be disposed of in existing solid waste facilities.
 The events occur annually in the summer on different Islands.
-The County also has a hazardous waste drop off storage unit at the solid waste facility on Orcas for collection of small quantity items between the yearly events.
+The County also has a hazardous waste drop-off storage unit at the solid waste facility on Orcas for collection of small quantity items between the yearly events.
 The latest planned events are listed above.
 In general, the containers holding the hazardous waste are not returned to participants on account of safety and other considerations, so please plan accordingly.

 Household hazardous wastes come in the form of liquids, solids, or contained gases.
 They are often ordinary commercial products, like cleaning fluids or pesticides that should not be thrown in the trash or poured down the drain or on the ground.
 Island drinking water is particularly susceptible to contamination by discarded waste.

 San Juan County and the Washington Department of Ecology conduct annual events to remove these toxic materials from our islands and maintain a healthy environment.
 At the roundup events, individual households and businesses deliver their hazardous materials, where they are securely packaged by trained professionals, barged to the mainland and disposed at specialized facilities.
 Hazardous waste disposal is costly and routinely exceeds $70,000 each year for our Solid Waste Program to dispose.
 Hazardous products not only pose a higher level of risk to one's household, neighbors, and wildlife, but they often cost more than a green certified product over the time of its use.
 Please see our Shop Safer handout for more information regarding how to locate safer, greener certified products: Here.
 Version OptionsHazardous Waste DisposalHeadline